Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: Introduction

-It is worth emphasizing that, there is an intricate interplay between mechanism design, agent participation, operational decision-making, and the performance of FL algorithms, as described in the following questions: \textit{1) how is the allocation mechanism designed based on performance guarantees of learning algorithms; 2) how a mechanism influences the agent participation equilibrium; and 3) how the computation and communication of the FL learning algorithm is influenced by the equilibrium. } This complex interaction among these factors has been overlooked in existing studies, while prior research focusing on encouraging local agent participation often neglects its impact on algorithm performance, and studies aimed at improving FL algorithm efficiency and reducing communication costs tend to disregard the crucial role of mechanism design in improving algorithm performance.
+In this work, we model this collaborative learning system, highlighting the intricate interplay between mechanism design, agent participation equilibrium, and the performance of FL algorithms.
+Specifically, we explore the following questions. \textit{(1) Given an FL learning outcome, how can we design a mechanism that fairly allocates the associated learning surplus to agents?
+(2) What equilibrium of agent participation will this mechanism induce?
+(3) How does this induced equilibrium affect the convergence of the FL algorithm and the system efficiency?}

+This complex interaction between the three parties (mechanism, agent participation, and learning efficiency) has been overlooked in existing studies.
+Some prior research focuses mainly on encouraging local agent participation, yet often neglects its impact on algorithm performance.
+Other works instead emphasize improving FL algorithm efficiency and reducing communication costs, but mostly disregard the crucial role of mechanism design in improving algorithm performance.